 It should be noted that NFIP claims are not a direct or completely accurate proxy for flood risk in a community.
 The data does not include flood damages to structures that had no flood insurance.
 Also, in some cases, structures or contents may have been underinsured.
-The NFIP claims data also does not include any damages to public facilities, which may be insured via other means (such as self insurance or non-FEMA policies); such damages may also be addressed through other federal programs such as FEMA's Public Assistance Program.
-Figure 3-4 shows all NFIP claims in The Township of Cranford between 1978 and 2014.
+The NFIP claims data also does not include any damages to public facilities, which may be insured via other means (such as self-insurance or non-FEMA policies); such damages may also be addressed through other federal programs such as FEMA's Public Assistance Program.

-FEMA requires a discussion of NFIP Repetitive Loss and Severe Repetitive flood loss statistics in hazard mitigation plans.
+FEMA requires a discussion of NFIP Repetitive Loss and Severe

+Repetitive flood loss statistics in hazard mitigation plans.
 The NFIP defines repetitive loss properties as those with two or more claims of more than \$1,000 each during any rolling ten-year period.

 The flood risk assessment method is based on analysis of NFIP data on repetitive flood loss properties.
 The NFIP defines repetitive loss (RL) properties as those that have received at least two NFIP insurance payments of more than \$1,000 each in any rolling ten-year period.
 As of February 2014, Union County had 707 such properties based on a query of the FEMA BureauNet NFIP interface.
 Of this total, 287 were located within Cranford; this comprises almost 41% of the County total.
 Table 3-5 provides a comparison of the residential repetitive loss claims for Union County and The Township of Cranford.
 The tables below include the number of repetitive loss properties, building and contents damages, the total number of claims, and the average claim amounts.
 The Township of Cranford has properties, and the total of claims on them is relatively small.
-These properties are also shown in Figure 3-4.